Waxolunist/christian.sterzl.info/resources/content/about.md

 # Home

-I live in Switzerland in the canton Aargau with my wife Jasmin, my son Cedric and my dog Joy.
+I live in Switzerland in the canton Aargau with my wife Jasmin, my son Cedric, my Daughter Vivienne and my dog Joy.
 Born and raised in Vienna, Austria, I moved to Zurich, Switzerland, in 2007.

 We try to spend every spare minute together.
 I also love to indulge in my second passion - cooking.
 We spend a lot of our holidays in Austria but we also like to travel to more distant destinations like Florida.